Let’s look at how TLC’s proven drainage systems protect your foundation, your lawn, and ultimately, your home value

 At TLC, we approach drainage like doctors — we don’t just put a Band-Aid on the symptom; we fix the root cause.

-When our crew comes out, we start with a complete water-flow assessment.
+When our crew arrives, we begin with a comprehensive water-flow assessment.
 We look at:

 - How your roof and gutters handle rainfall